Food in Himachal Pradesh is not just about eating but it reflects the region’s culture, climate, and way of life.

 - Local dhabas serve simple but authentic meals

-- selected traditional restaurants provide adapted versions
+- Selected traditional restaurants provide adapted versions

 The closer you are to villages, the more authentic the food experience becomes.